 International students and scholars

 The Berkeley International Office understands that the UC Berkeley community of international students and scholars has many questions about the rapidly evolving coronavirus (COVID-19) outbreak.
 BIO has created a webpage to answer common travel-related questions specific to international students and scholars

 International agreements and travel

-International agreements committing members of the UC community to travel, or foreign cohorts to visit campus, should include terms that allow for no penalty cancellation of in-person deliverables.
+International agreements committing members of the UC community to travel, or foreign cohorts to visit the campus, should include terms that allow for no penalty cancellation of in-person deliverables.
 Depending on the specific language, force majeure clauses may not cover epidemics (e.g. COVID-19), especially where the cancellation or non-performance due to the incident was foreseeable or predictable at the time of contract execution.
-The campus contracting offices are revising the language in international agreements to allow for remote alternatives in lieu of in- or outbound travel, or cancellation without penalty.
+If you have not already, please contact the relevant campus contracting office for assistance in negotiating these terms into current or future agreements.
 The Global Engagement Office is available to assist individuals in identifying the appropriate contracting office.
 Please refer to the Campus Guidelines for International Activities and Agreements